outcaste-io/docs/docs/schema/migration.md

 * List -> Single item
 * `String` -> `Int`
 * Any other combination you can imagine

-It is strictly advisable that you figure out a solid schema before going in production, so that you don't have to deal with such cases later.
-Nevertheless, if you ended up in such a situation, you have to migrate your data to fit the new schema.
-There is no easy way around here.

 An example scenario is, if you initially had this schema: